ITfoxtec/FoxIDs/docs/index.md

 ## Free and Open Source

-FoxIDs is free and the open source - [GitHub repository](https://github.com/ITfoxtec/FoxIDs).
+FoxIDs is free and open source, see the [GitHub repository](https://github.com/ITfoxtec/FoxIDs).
 The [license](https://github.com/ITfoxtec/FoxIDs/blob/master/LICENSE) grant all (individuals, companies etc.) the right to use FoxIDs for free.
 The license only restricts reselling FoxIDs as a IDaaS to third parties, without a supplementary agreement.
 You are free to use FoxIDs as a IDaaS for you own products.